iamwillrost/Interactive-Quiz-App/README.md

-# FurnaceFun
+# Interactive Quiz

-An Interactive Quiz with questions taken from the best kind of questioneer a nerd.
+An Interactive Quiz with questions taken from the best kind of questioneer a nerd extrodinaire.